 How to Deal with Last-Minute Appointment Cancellations

-You’ve set up an appointment with one of your customers a while back, and they should show up in the next 15 minutes.
+You’ve set up an appointment with one of your customers a while back, and they are supposed to show up in the next 15 minutes.

-You start preparing to serve your customer and make sure that everything is in order.
+You start preparing for the appointment and make sure that everything is in order.

 But in the last 5 minutes, you get a call.
 It’s your customer!

 Bad news, though.
-He just told you that he wouldn’t show up anymore.
+They just told you that they wouldn’t show up anymore.